We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 Home equity lines of credit (HELOCs)

 One potential alternative is a home equity line of credit (HELOC).
 A home equity line of credit is a revolving line of credit that uses the equity in your home as collateral.
 With a HELOC, you can borrow money up to the predetermined line of the credit limit as needed, making it a sound way to access funds for home improvement projects, vacations or other large purchases.
-The period of time you can access funds is called the draw period and it is typically 10 years.
-During the repayment period, you can no longer access funds, and it usually lasts 20 years.
+The time you can access funds is called the draw period, typically the first 10 years of the loan.
+You can no longer access funds during the repayment period, and it usually lasts 20 years.
 HELOC rates are typically lower than home equity loan rates.

 Cash-out refinances

-A cash-out refinance is also the only option available for borrowers who want to get a loan through the Federal Housing Administration (FHA), since the government entity doesn’t offer equity loans or lines of credit.
+A cash-out refinance is also the only option for borrowers who want to get a loan through the Federal Housing Administration (FHA) since the government doesn’t offer equity loans or lines of credit.

 Personal loans